vic-torr/thesis/notes.md

 # Planning

 ## Ideas
+Tranformers: Step by step overview

+(1) The input data first gets embedded into a vector.
+The embedding layer helps us grab a learned vector representation for each word.

+(2) In the next stage a positional encoding is injected into the input embeddings.
+This is because a transformer has no idea about the order of the sequence that is being passed as input - for example a sentence.

+(3) Now the multi-headed attention is where things get a little different.

+Multi-headed-attention architecture:
+(4) Multi-Headed Attention consists of three learnable vectors.
+Query, Key and Value vectors.
+The motivation of this reportedly comes from information retrival where you search (query) and the search engine compares your query with a key and responds with a value.

+(5) The Q and K representations undergo a dot product matrix multiplication to produce a score matrix which represents how much a word has to attend to every other word.
+Higher score means more attention and vice-versa.

+(6) Then the Score matrix is scaled down according to the dimensions of the Q and K vectors.
+This is to ensure more stable gradients as multiplication can have exploding effects.

+(We'll discuss the mask part when we reach the decoder section)

+(7) Next the Score matrix is softmaxed to turn attention scores into probabilities.
+Obviously higher scores are heightened and lower scores are depressed.
+This ensures the model to be confident on which words to attend to.

+(8) Then the resultant matrix with probabilites is multiplied with the value vector.
+This will make the higher probaility scores the model has learned to be more important.
+The low scoring words will effectively drown out to become irrelevant.

+(9) Then, the concatenated output of QK and V vectors are fed into the Linear layer to process further.

+(10) Self-Attention is performed for each word in the sequence.
+Since one doesn't depend on the other a copy of the self attention module can be used to process everything simultaneously making this multi-headed.

+(11) Then the output value vectors are concatenated and added to the residual connection coming from the input layer and then the resultant respresentation is passed into a LayerNorm for normalization.
+(Residual connection help gradients flow through the network and LayernNorm helps reduce the training time by a small fraction and stabilize the network)

+(12) Further, the output is passed into a point-wise feed forward network to obtain an even richer representation.

+(13) The outputs are again Layer-normed and residuals are added from the previous layer.

+Note: This wraps up the encoder section and trust me this is enough to fully understand Vision Transformer.
+I'll be largely leaving it up to you to understand the decoder part as it is very similar to the encoding layer.

+(14) The output from the encoder along with the inputs (if any) from the previous time steps/words are fed into the decoder where the outputs undergo masked-multi headed attention before being fed into the next attention layer along with the output from encoder.

+(15) Masked multi headed attention is necessary because the network shouldn't have any visibility into the words that are to come later in the sequence while decoding, to ensure there is no leak.
+This is done by masking the entries of words that come later in the series in the Score matrix.
+Current and previous words in the sequence are added with 1 and the future word scores are added with -inf.
+This ensures the future words in the series get drowned out into 0 when performing softmax to obtain the probabilities, while the rest are retained.

+(16) There are residual connections here as well, to improve the flow of gradients.
+Finally the output is sent to a Linear layer and softmaxed to obtain the outputs in probabilities.

+(1) They are only using the Encoder part of the transformer but the difference is in how they are feeding the images into the network.

+(2) They are breaking down the image into fixed size patches.
+So one of these patches can be of dimension 16x16 or 32x32 as proposed in the paper.
+More patches means more simpler it is to train these networks as the patches themselves get smaller.
+Hence we have that in the title - "An Image is worth 16x16 words".

+(3) The patches are then unrolled (flattened) and sent for further processing into the network.

+(4) Unlike NNs here the model has no idea whatsoever about the position of the samples in the sequence, here each sample is a patch from the input image.
+So the image is fed along with a positional embedding vector and into the encoder.
+One thing to note here is the positional embeddings are also learnable so you don't actually feed hard-coded vectors w.r.t to their positions.

+(5) There is also a special token at the start just like BERT.

+(6) So each image patch is first unrolled (flattened) into a big vector and gets multiplied with an embedding matrix which is also learnable, creating embedded patches.
+And these embedded patches are combined with the positional embedding vector and that gets fed into the Tranformer.

+    Note: From here everything is just the same as a standard transformer

+(7) With the only difference being, instead of a decoder the output from the encoder is passed directly into a Feed Forward Neural Network to obtain the classification output.

 ## Datasets:
 Understanding the Amazon from Space [20] — multilabel dataset to track the human footprint